kitspace/kitspace/README.md

 Kitspace (formerly Kitnic) is a registry of open source hardware electronics projects that are ready to order and build.
 It could be described as a "Thingiverse for electronics".
-The most important elements of a Kit Space project page are:
+The most important elements of a Kit Space project page are what allow a design to be manufactured:

-- A prominent link to download the Gerber files and a preview rendering of the board
+- A preview of the printed circuit board and prominent link to download the Gerber manufacturing files
-- The ability to quickly add the required components to a retailer shopping cart (using our [browser extension][1clickbom])
+- The ability to quickly add the required components to a distributor shopping cart (using our [browser extension][1clickbom])